maximiliani/WeatherStation/README.md

-# Weather_Station
+# WeatherStation
-This is the repo for my selfmade Weatherstation based on the ESP32 board.
+This is the repo for my selfmade WeatherStation based on the ESP32 board.
 This repo is forked from the ESPFirmware, which was published by myself on the PrivateHomeIoT account.

 ## Sensors
 - DHT11